Collie (WA)

 Collie faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high, with 27.4% of residents currently enrolled in formal education, comprising 11.1% in primary, 8.8% in secondary, and 1.2% in tertiary education.
+Educational participation is notably high, with 27.4% of residents currently enrolled in formal education.
+This includes 11.1% in primary education, 8.8% in secondary education, and 1.2% pursuing tertiary education.

 Frequently Asked Questions - Education